vomar18/CCS18_IoTMon_Voltarel/README.md

 # CCS18_IoTMon_Voltarel
 implementation of the paper "On the Safety of IoT Device Physical Interaction Control" by Wenbo Ding and Hongxin Hu.

-The project is subdivided into 3 major components:
+The project folder is subdivided into 3 major components:
 1. Application Analysis
     1. Intra-app analysis:
         - table 2: trigger-actions
-    3. Physical channel identification.
+    3. Channel identification.
-        - table 1: physical channels identification
+        - table 1: cluster channels identification
-        - table 3:physical channels and associated capabilities
+        - table 3: physical (and system) channels and associated capabilities
 2. Interaction Chain Discovery
 3. Risk Analysis & Mitigation
     1. channel tuple frequency analysis